August 28 ~ Until One Is Committed Goethe, Poet & Age

 "Once you have missed the first buttonhole," he said, "you’ll never manage to button up."

-Well-educated, from a wealthy family, the versatile genius had a degree in law and was an expert in politics and scientific research, studying botany, optics, geology, and meteorology.
+Well-educated, from a wealthy family, the versatile, often quoted genius studied law at Leipzig and Strasbourg and was an expert in politics and scientific research.
+He studied botany, optics, geology, and meteorology.

-For 50 years, Goethe worked on the epic poem Faust, the classic tale of a man making a pact with Satan to sign over his soul for power, pleasure, and knowledge.
-Goethe became fascinated by the tale in his early twenties, sympathizing with the hero.
+For 50 years, Goethe worked on the epic poem Faust, the classic tale of Heinrich Faust, a learned scholar, making a pact with Satan to sign over his soul for power, pleasure, and knowledge.
+Goethe became fascinated by the tale in his early twenties, sympathizing with the hero's quest for life's meaning.

 Writing Faust was something he always found his way back to, and the story evolved as Goethe lived, until he finally finished the second volume of the drama just a few months before his death.

-"Love and desire," he wrote, "are the spirit's wings to great deeds."
+"Love and desire," Goethe wrote, "are the spirit's wings to great deeds."

 More GOETHE Quotations